-GDP Crashes 32.9%
+The U.S. Economy Shrank By Record Shattering 33% Last Quarter

 As well, businesses in cities across the U.S. found themselves under siege as protests turned into riots and looting.
 Although the total number of businesses that were damaged during the Black Lives Matter riots remains uncounted, that number certainly runs into the thousands.

-In a separate report also released Thursday, the Department of Labor said that 1.43 million Americans filed initial claims for unemployment benefits last week.
-The virus and social distancing has forced millions of employers to cut payrolls, throwing tens of millions of Americans out of work, as consumers slashed spending on travel, hotels, restaurants, and many other businesses.
+In a separate report also released Thursday, the Department of Labor said that 1.43 million Americans filed initial claims for unemployment benefits last week, an increase of 12,000 from the week earlier.
+The virus and social distancing forced millions of employers to cut payrolls, throwing tens of millions of Americans out of work, as consumers slashed spending on travel, hotels, restaurants, and many other businesses.
+Yet as states have reopened their economies, employers have been hiring workers back at a record pace.
+An additional 4.8 million workers were added to payrolls in June and the unemployment rate fell to 11.1 percent.

+The U.S. Census Bureau said in its latest weekly Household Pulse Survey that 51.1 percent of households experienced a loss of employment income in the week ended July 21, up from 48.3 percent four weeks ago.

+Government relief efforts, however, gave a big boost to household income in the second quarter.
+Despite double-digit unemployment and the crash in consumer spending, personal income increased $1.39 trillion in the second quarter.
+The government said the increase in personal income was more than accounted for by an increase in government benefits.
+After-tax personal income increased $1.53 trillion, or 42.1 percent, in the second quarter.
+Real disposable personal income increased 44.9 percent.

 Most analysts expect a sharp rebound in the current third quarter, covering the July through September period.
 Even still, the data is likely to show the economy contracted in 2020.
 So far the recovery has been less smooth than some analysts and many Trump administration officials expected.
 The housing sector has done well as the economy reopened but many other sectors, especially the labor market, have struggled or stalled.